SidharthAnand04/operation-agent/README.md

-# Vibes Coding 🌟
+# Code Weaver

-A natural language programming system that allows experienced programmers to express their intent in natural language and have it converted to code.
+A natural language programming system that allows experienced programmers to express their intent in natural language/pseudocode and have it converted to python code.

 ## Overview